Beartooth Mountains beauty -- Beauty for all seasons -- and the birthday girl is falling head over heels for the wonder of the Beartooths

 PHOTOS By BRUCE KELLER

-While Labor Day signals the end of summer, winter can come anytime now.
+While Labor Day signals the end of summer, winter can come anytime.
 For in Montana, as my grandmother remarked, "We have nine months of winter and three months of company."

-Despite a melancholy mood as the days grow shorter, flowers are still gorgeous, the hay is mostly in, wildlife is abundant and the birds and bees are making whoopee while the squirrels salt away seeds and nuts for winter.
+Seasons can linger and present multitudes of wonder.
+Despite a melancholy mood as fall days grow shorter, daisies, roses and hollyhocks are still gorgeous, the hay is mostly in, wildlife is abundant and the birds and bees are making whoopee while the squirrels salt away seeds and nuts for winter.
+Bears cruise the neighborhood to fatten up.

 IT HAS BEEN a glorious, productive time here at High Chaparral in Stillwater County.
 An exciting, four-room addition begun July 1 is rounding the bend toward completion.